Where do the Giant Puppets in the Parade Come From?

-This year the Giant Spider designed and animated by Master Puppeteer Basil Twist will return to the Jefferson Market Library after an absence of 5 years while the Clock Tower was undergoing repairs and hidden under scaffolding.
-Once again the beautiful Tower can be seen by all and the Spider will come out of its lair to the delight of all!
-Look up!
+Last year the Giant Spider designed and animated by Master Puppeteer Basil Twist will returned to the Jefferson Market Library after an absence of 5 years while the Clock Tower was undergoing repairs and hidden under scaffolding.

 Join us for a Puppet Raising!

 Every weekend in October prior to the Parade, Village Halloween Parade Puppet Building workshops will be hosted by the Official Puppeteers of the Parade, Superior Concept Monsters, at our Puppetry Workshop in the Hudson Valley near Rhinebeck, NY.

 In return for your help, you get lunch and dinner, a spectacular walk to the Hudson River and a bonfire.
 Spend the day or the weekend out of the City and in our Puppet Barn…there is always a big pot of soup, some hot cider, tea, coffee and cookies to fill out a day of good company while learning techniques and actually constructing the puppets that will appear at the head of the Parade on Halloween night.

 These workshops are free and open to the public, but spaces are limited, so you must pre-register by contacting us at Volunteers.
 You must provide your own transportation and housing if you plan to stay the weekend.